 Sekiu (CQ): was added to our family, September 3rd, 2017.
 We had to put our beloved Apollo down due to hip dysplasia as he could no longer stand nor go up and down the stairs.
 He was a wonderful dog but we never wanted him to suffer.
 He lived 13 years, 2 months which is a good ripe old age for a German Shepherd (GSD).
-We will always remember and miss him as a great companion.
+We will always remember and miss him as a great friend and companion.

 We had a ham radio event recently of which we helped with communications in a rough mountainous section near Lake Crescent.
 Of course we took her along and was the "star" at the party afterward and she got her first exposure to big water at this beautiful lake.
 She didn't go all the way in but she certainly got wet.
 Next time we'll see if she jumps in, totally.

 Additional training is underway and she has already accomplished; sit, down, come, and we are working on stay.
 Those are a little more challenging for a puppy her age.

 Oct.
 22. 2017: Sekiu is now 3 1/2 months old with an estimated weight of 28 lbs.
 Needless to say she has an appetite that won't quit.
 She has a very different personality from Apollo who was raised from a puppy as well.
 He had a much milder temperament, easy to potty train, and got along with our Siamese cat very well.
 That's OK, we need something to shake up our life once in a while.